 Blue Note Nagoya

-Blue Note Nagoya opened in 2002 and is part of a franchise of the famous and popular Greenwich Village-based jazz club Blue Note.
-Blue Note Nagoya has filled the need of jazz and soul music in Nagoya area in style.
+Blue Note Nagoya is related to the famous Greenwich Village-based jazz club Blue Note.
+Blue Note Nagoya has filled the need of jazz and soul music in the Nagoya area in serious style.
 It has welcomed many professionals of all ages on its stage including Roots (a Philadelphia-based alternative rap group), Toots Thielemans (the world-famous harmonica player), the Steve Hackett Acoustic Trio and Manhattan Transfer, to name just a few.
 This club serves amazing delicacies and features an interesting wine list.
 Prices are on the steep side.